-V.2.
+VI.2.
 Nonlinear Budget Sets.
 The neoclassical focus on linear budgets and convex preferences neglected a range of consumer behavior that is apparent at the level of the individual, the lumpiness and mutual exclusivity of many consumer choices such as school, job, and brand of automobile.
 It also neglected the important economic area of nonlinear pricing, arising from two-part and nonlinear tariffs, and progressive taxes.
-Extending econometric consumer theory to handle these applications required attention to the role of taste heterogeneity, and to the characterization of budget alternatives.
+Extending econometric consumer theory to handle these applications required attention to the role of taste heterogeneity, and to the characterization of budgets.
 The duality methods that are so useful in linear budget problems are hampered here, but still valuable, for example in Hausman (1985) and Dubin and McFadden (1984).
-One important observation for measurement of consumer well-being is that non-linear budget sets are a powerful tool for identification.
-For example, when budgets are restricted to binary comparisons, one recovers preferences directly.
+One important observation for measurement of consumer well-being is that non-linear budget sets can be helpful in identifying neoclassical preferences.
+For example, preferences are recovered directly when budgets are restricted to binary comparisons.